 Importance of Sustainability Planning

-Key issues to consider when planning for sustainability of substance abuse treatment programs include:
+Key issues to consider when planning for sustainability of SUD treatment and prevention programs include:

-- Planning for the future of the program consortium and the method of communication among partners in the future
+- Planning for the future of partnerships, including plans to sustain program consortia and maintain communication among partners

 - Tracking new research findings and best practices